Arthur Hayley

 Arthur Hayley (second ¼ 1854 — first ¼ 1947) was an English rugby union footballer who played in the 1880s.
-He played at representative level for Yorkshire, and at club level for Wakefield Trinity (were a rugby union club at the time, so no Heritage № is allocated).
+He played at representative level for Yorkshire, and at club level for Wakefield Trinity (who were a rugby union club at the time).
 Prior to Tuesday 27 August 1895, Wakefield Trinity was a rugby union club.

 Background

 Arthur Hayley's birth was registered in Wakefield district, West Riding of Yorkshire, and his death aged 92 was registered in Wakefield district, West Riding of Yorkshire.

-Change of Code

-When Wakefield Trinity converted from the rugby union code to the rugby league code on Tuesday 27 August 1895, Arthur Hayley would have been 41 years of age.
-Subsequently, he didn't become both a rugby union and rugby league footballer for Wakefield Trinity.

-Genealogical information
+Personal life

 Arthur Hayley was the older brother of Harry Hayley.